Indianapolis Racers: History

 The Racers started as a WHA expansion team for the 1974–75 season alongside the Phoenix Roadrunners.
 John Weissert and Dick Tinkham, owners of the Indiana Pacers of the American Basketball Association, were the original owners of the team.
 On February 26, 1974, the team name was announced to be the Racers.
 The team hired Johnny Wilson as coach in January 1974, but he left the team to coach the Michigan Stags.
 On June 27, 1974, Gerry Moore became the head coach.
 In December 1974, the team was sold to former Houston Aeros owner Paul Deneau.
 Five games into the 1975–76 season, Moore was fired and replaced by Jacques Demers.

 The Racers were known in the WHA for their sometimes-fanatical fans.
 The franchise led the WHA in attendance for the 1976–77 season.
 The Racers won the 1975–76 WHA Eastern Division championship and swept the rival Cincinnati Stingers in the 1977 WHA playoffs.
 Notable players for the Racers include Wayne Gretzky, Mark Messier, Pat Stapleton, Dave Keon, Michel Dion and Kim Clackson.
 The Racers' best-known coach, Jacques Demers, later led the Montreal Canadiens to the 1992–93 Stanley Cup championship.
 During the 1977 WHA playoffs they won the longest postseason game in WHA history 4–3 on April 9, when they defeated the Cincinnati Stingers at the Riverfront Coliseum in triple overtime on a goal by Gene Peacosh.

-At the time of the Racers' founding, the only other major league competitor was the Indiana Pacers of the similarly upstart American Basketball Association (ABA).
-As merger and expansion discussions heated up in both established leagues, the question of Indianapolis' inclusion proved a complicated one.
-Both the NBA and the NHL believed Indianapolis was far too small to support teams in both sports in the long term, and were reluctant to risk the embarrassment of placing a failed franchise there.
-For this reason among others, the Pacers were seen for a long time to have a slim chance to be included in the eventual ABA-NBA merger.
-Nevertheless, to the surprise of many sports fans and pundits of the time, the Pacers were ultimately included in the merger, so that starting in 1976, the WHA would have to compete with the established NBA in Indiana.
-While the Racers continued to attract strong fan support for a while, this turned out to be the beginning of the end for the team.
+At the time of the Racers' founding, the only other major league competitor was the Indiana Pacers of the similarly upstart American Basketball Association, who eventually became part of the ABA-NBA merger in 1976.
+Reg Thomas was the all-time goals leader for the Racers, with 63 goals while Michel Parizeau had the most points with 136.